 If the problem is demineralization, you may receive fluoride treatment.
 Those come in the form of trays that you keep in your mouth for about 30 minutes a day.

-Exposed nerve endings can be treated with resin seals.
+Exposed nerve endings can be sealed with resin.
 If your gums have receded so much that exposed cementum is causing the problem, you may need a gum graft.
 A small piece of tissue is taken from a different area in your mouth and attached around the tooth that is hurting.

 Infected dental pulp (like after a large, neglected cavity) is treated with root canals.
 Dentists rarely remove teeth due to sensitivity.